Software and System Setup

 Bases2Fastq follows the semantic versioning specification.
 All major, minor, and patch versions are available by tag for both the Docker and static binary.

-See Release Notes to review release notes for previous versions of Bases2Fastq.
+See Release Notes and Version Compatibility to review information for previous versions of Bases2Fastq.

 Complete the instructions for Bases2Fastq installation using a command to download a previous version, as shown in the following code examples.